 - Two tablespoons of Darjeeling black tea and

 - Two tablespoons of sweet agave nectar.
-Reference (Black Chai Masala Tea, Go Dairy Free, retrieved on 1 Auf 2020)
+(Reference Black Chai Masala Tea, Go Dairy Free, retrieved on 1 January 2023)

 - Combine the peppercorn, cardamom, fennel seeds, and cloves in a large tea ball.